How to Submit

 Submission Checklist

-2. Text description that would be useful for someone viewing your project for the first time:
+Text Description that would be useful for introducing your project to someone for the first time:

-• The basic premise of the game -- what is it about?
+1. The basic premise of the project: What is your project about?

-• How to play the game -- how do you interact with the project?
+2. How to play: How do you interact with the project?

 Tools for Visual Documentation